By Atonement Licensing Advisory · Last reviewed: June 2026

 Inventory every app before you migrate.
 For each one, decide whether the capability is still needed, whether a Cloud equivalent exists, whether the function is now native in a higher Atlassian edition, and what the Cloud price will be at your user count.
 Migration is the moment to remove apps nobody uses, not to carry them across by habit.

-With Server retired, the practical choice is Cloud or Data Center.
+With Server support ended in February 2024, the practical choice is Cloud or Data Center.
 Cloud removes the infrastructure burden and suits most organizations.
-Data Center remains the path for buyers with strict data residency, regulatory, or customization requirements that Cloud cannot yet meet, and it carries its own per-user subscription that has risen over recent years.
+Data Center remains the path for buyers with strict data residency, regulatory, or customization requirements that Cloud cannot yet meet, and it carries its own per user subscription that has risen over recent years.

 | Stage | What to do | Why |